Doctor’s Degrees in Native American Languages

 Education Levels of Native American Languages Majors

-During the 2018-2019 academic year, 1 students earned their doctor's degree in Native American languages.
+In 2018-2019, 1 earned their doctor's degree in Native American languages.
 This makes it the 268th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in Native American languages at each degree level.